alexandruluca/capture-phantomjs/README.md

 # capture-phantomjs

-Note: I replaced phantomjs with phantomjs-prebuilt, as phantomjs is deprecated
+Note: I replaced phantomjs with phantomjs-prebuilt, as it was renamed

 Capture screenshots using [phantomjs](http://phantomjs.org/).